tejas-2232/python-All-in-One/README.md

 * Base case is empty tree, it contains no cargo,so the sum is zero.
 * The recursive step makes two recirsive calls( one to left subtree & second to right subtree) to find the sum of child subtrees.
 * When the recursive calls complete then we add the cargo of parent and return the total.

+### Expression Trees

+* Tree is natural way to represent the structure of an expression.
+Unlike other notations, it represents the computations unambiguously